 Which is better VyprVPN or NordVPN?

-VyprVPN is cheaper, but NordVPN is faster, has more servers, free trial, SOCKS5 proxy, browser extensions, and gives you more simultaneous connections.
+VyprVPN is cheaper, but NordVPN is faster, has more servers, free trial, SOCKS5 proxy, and gives you more simultaneous connections.
 Thus, NordVPN is a much better VPN package.